JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 MLJ is so far focused on tabular data.
 This project is to add support for time series data in a modular, composable way.

-Time series are everywhere in real-world applications and there has been an increase in interest in time series toolboxes recently (see e.g. [sktime](https://github.com/alan-turing-institute/sktime), [tslearn](https://github.com/rtavenar/tslearn), [tsml](https://github.com/uea-machine-learning/tsml/)).
+Time series are everywhere in real-world applications and there has been an increase in interest in time series frameworks recently (see e.g. [sktime](https://github.com/alan-turing-institute/sktime), [tslearn](https://github.com/rtavenar/tslearn), [tsml](https://github.com/uea-machine-learning/tsml/)).

 But there are still very few principled time-series libraries out there, so you would be working on something that could be very useful for a large number of people.
 To find out more, check out this [paper](https://learningsys.org/neurips19/assets/papers/sktime_ml_systems_neurips2019.pdf) on sktime.